Introduction

 First install the rtlcss package, by executing the following command: (You can learn more on this guide: rtlcss.com)

-To create a right-to-left (RTL) version of your main.min.css for languages that read from right to left, execute the following command:
+To create a right-to-left (RTL) version of your main.min.css for languages that read from right to left, execute the following command at the same folder that locate main.min.css file:

 Running this command will transform your main.min.css into main.min.rtl.css, which can be used to support RTL languages.